Anglian Water fined £2.65m after sewage discharged into North Sea | Environment Agency

 I am clear that water companies must not profit from environmental damage.

-This latest result follows on the heels of a £2.1m fine handed to South West Water.
+This latest result follows on the heels of a £2.1 million fine handed to South West Water.
 In both cases, the fines will rightly be paid solely from the company’s operating profits and not passed on to customer bills.

 Going forward all fines will be paid into our Water Restoration Fund to support projects that will help improve our natural environment and our water quality.